Ylianst/EMB-Serial/docs/HighLevel.md

 R57FF80 --> 00CE800400CF80010000800403378004033704370704000A00F6F9FC07040010  (Session Open)

 If the embroidery module session is started, you now read 0x00CE.
-Once the session is started, you can't start it again, so "TrMEYQ" again will not work (it will not return "O") also, once the session is open, you can't change the baudrate, that too will not return "O".
+Once the session is started, you can't start it again, so sending "TrMEYQ" again will not work (it will not return "O") also, once the session is open, you can't change the baudrate, that too will not return "O".

-Do not send the "TrMEYQ" again if the session is already openned.
+Do not send the "TrMEYQ" again if the session is already opened.
 If you do that, you will not get a "O" confirmation and the communication will be in an invalid state.
-You will not be able to close the session anymore.
-You will need to turn off/on the machine to reset it into a good state.
+You will not be able to close the session anymore and will need to turn off/on the machine to reset it into a good state.

 When first starting up, the embroidery software will issue a R57FF80 to see if a session is already started or not.
 If it's not started, it will start it.
 Opening the embroidery module session is required to download/upload/view/delete embroidery files.